COVID-19 (Coronavirus) Resources

 Trash, Recycling & Yard Waste

-- Spring Cleanup Day has been postponed, with the hope of rescheduling for the fall.
+- Spring Cleanup Day has been postponed until a to-be-determined date in the fall.

 - The North Liberty fixed route service through Coralville Transit has been suspended.